BIO-RSG/PhytoFit/README.md

 4. Restart R after the packages and fix have been installed.

+## Getting started

-5. Download this repository one of two ways:
+1. Download this repository one of two ways:

 - Code --> Download ZIP
 - Using git (this will make it easier to download updates in the future, by simply using the `git pull` command): Open git bash terminal, navigate to the folder where you want to download the repository, and type: `git clone https://github.com/BIO-RSG/PhytoFit.git`

-6. Download the datasets of your choice, in one of two ways:
+2. Download the datasets of your choice, in one of two ways:

 - Manually download from the ftp server where they're stored: `ftp://ftp.dfo-mpo.gc.ca/bometrics/PhytoFit_datasets/`
 - **Navigate to the PhytoFit repo on your local copy**, then run `download_new_datasets.R` and follow the prompts to download a dataset from the ftp server, or run `update_datasets.R` to update the datasets you have already downloaded with the most recent copies (and download any years of data missing from your local directory).